 - Launching of some IME tools.
 Note: Disabling Buffer Overflow Protection can provide a workaround for many McAfee users.

 - Reader sometimes removes a user's cached credentials when signing out of Adobe.com which could be an issue for a multiuser machine.
 Fixed 10.1.2 with MVE 8.8.

 Adobe is working with anti-virus companies to resolve these problems.

 For XP only: Accessibility features sometimes doesn't work.
 The Read Out Loud feature is unsupported.
 Therefore, screen readers such as JAWS, Windows Eyes, and Windows Narrator aren't always able to read PDF content.
-Much of the Accessibility menus involving things like quick check, change Reading options are removed.
+Much of the Accessibility menu — involving things like quick check and change Reading options — is removed.
 Keyboard navigation is not implemented.

 Note: When a screen reader like JAWS, Window-Eyes, or Narrator is running when Reader is started for the first time on XP, Protected Mode is disabled.
 On Vista and Windows 7, screen readers do work normally.